rafal-szypulka/grafana-ibm-apm/README.md

 IBM APM plugin installation
 ===========================
 Latest verion of the plugin is always available on this GitHub page.
 It can be also installed from the Grafana plugin repository.
+If you upgrade from older plugin version, manually remove plugin directory, for example `/var/lib/grafana/plugins/grafana-ibm-apm` or `/var/lib/grafana/plugins/ibm-apm-datasource` and follow the installation steps below.

 1).
 Install the plugin using one of the following methods: